Egyptian media hail arrest of Muslim Brotherhood's Badie

 ON TV also broadcast "exclusive" video of a calm-looking Mr Badie after his arrest.
 Commenting on the footage, the presenter said: "Congratulations, the leaders of terrorism are falling.
 They were planning terrorism within our homeland."

-The co-presenter said viewers had tweeted to tell him that women were "trilling" at homes across Egypt, which is a traditional sign of jubilation in the country.'Joyful news'
+The co-presenter said viewers had tweeted to tell him that women were "trilling" at homes across Egypt, which is a traditional sign of jubilation in the country.

 Presenters of New Morning on state-owned Nile News TV were dressed in black as one of them spoke of "news as dark as our clothes".
 The other retorted that Mr Badie's arrest was probably "the only joyful news".

 "Good Morning Egypt", on state-owned Channel One TV, interviewed Ahmad Ghubashi, a history professor at Cairo University.
-He doubted that the arrest was "the beginning of the end" for the Muslim Brotherhood, but said that the group should be banned as a way of implementing justice in Egypt.'No mercy'
+He doubted that the arrest was "the beginning of the end" for the Muslim Brotherhood, but said that the group should be banned as a way of implementing justice in Egypt.

 The anti-Muslim Brotherhood, pro-revolution Facebook page Ishkuri ya Insharah uploaded an image of Mr Badie's identity card as proof of his arrest.